Preservation

 Kevin Wolfe, AIA

 Mr. Wolfe is an award-winning architect, landscape designer, and journalist with specific expertise in renovating and restoring 20th century homes in the New York City region.
 He is trained as an architect and as a landscape architect and has been practicing both disciplines since 1988.
-He currently teaches in the Historic Preservation Masters Program at the Prac Institute.
+He currently teaches in the Historic Preservation Masters Program at the Pratt Institute.
 Kevin received a Master of Architecture degree from Columbia University, a Master of Arts from Clark University, a Bachelor of Landscape Architecture from The City College of New York, and a Bachelor of Arts from Holy Cross College.